 BONUS!
 How to create SharePoint Alerts on search

 I don’t believe many SharePoint users know about this, but in addition to documents, lists and libraries, you can also set an alert on specific search criteria.
 Let me explain.

 Say for example you are doing a keyword search using that search box in the top-right hand corner of the screen.
-In this example I am searching for keyword: policy.
+In this example, I am searching for the keyword: policy.

 Scroll all the way down of the search result page.
 Unless your SharePoint Administrator specifically disabled this option, you will see Alert me link.
 Click on it.

 There, you will see an already familiar screen where you can customize your alert.

 There are plenty of business reasons why you would setup SharePoint alerts.
 Here are a few of them: